 Allison has been privileged to work in outpatient therapy with people who have borderline personality disorder, as well as those struggling with suicidal thoughts, past suicide attempts, and self-harm.
 She has also helped people with depression, generalized anxiety, and PTSD.
 Allison knows that it can be really hard to open up when there is a history of damaged relationships, trauma, or judgment, and that truth and rapport come easier when a therapist is nonjudgmental and kind.
 She knows the value of both showing kindness and creating an atmosphere of accountability.

-Allison’s favorite DBT skills are Opposite Action and Nonjudgmental Stance.
+Allison’s favorite skills are Opposite Action (from standard DBT) and the practice of "kindness first and foremost" from RO-DBT.
 When she’s not at Southlake, you might find Allison on a mountain, at a concert, or playing ball with her dog Karl.